Stephen-Gates/report-gallery/docs/story/index.md

 Our data model may help you understand the different types of questions the EA team could answer for you.

 ![Data Model](../assets/images/data-model.png)

-[^1]: Each concept has a unique colour used in reports.